Monday, March 9, 2015

 I was awake at 8:30 A.M.
 I took a shower, shaved my legs, and cut my bangs.

-I went downstairs for breakfast, where I ate a waffle, and some Mandarin oranges, and drank a diet coke.
+I went downstairs for breakfast, where I ate a waffle, some Mandarin oranges, and drank a Diet Coke.

-I talked with Brianna Hall, who is expecting a baby; her daughter Rachel just had her third surgery on her heart and she is in PICU.
+I talked with Brianna Hall, who is expecting a baby; her daughter, Rachel, just had her third surgery on her heart, and she is in the PICU

-I also talked with Robert’s grandfather they are a Spanish-speaking family, from Arizona,
+I also talked with Robert's grandfather, who is a Spanish-speaking family from Arizona.

-Roberts's grandfather is retired and a member of the Shiners.
+Roberts's grandfather is retired and a member of the Shriners.

 Meadow and Lora were still in bed at 11:45 A.M.

-I was given the task of cutting up to three whole garlic, which I had never done before, and was told I was doing it wrong.
+I was given the task of cutting up to 3 whole garlic cloves, which I had never done before, and was told I was doing it wrong.

-One of the women said, that you take a knife turn it on the flat side, and crush the garlic, and the peelings will fall off.
+One of the women said that you take a knife, turn it on the flat side, crush the garlic, and the peelings will fall off.

 http://www.simon.com/mall/stanford-shopping-center/stores